Upcoming Groups and Workshops

 Academic Success Workshops

 Good study skills are a necessary component of academic success at Lehman College.
 We are offering four different workshops to help a student navigate through some of the pitfalls that can impede their success.
 These workshops provide students with an opportunity to develop the skills needed to improve their study and test taking skills, improve motivation and reduce their anxiety related to academic stress.
-We will offer a series of workshops on Time Management, Procrastination and the Myth of Perfection, Exam Success, Academic Stress Management and Lehman G.P.S.
-These workshops will be offered every Wednesday at 3:30pm beginning on February 19th, the same workshop will be repeated on Saturday at noon.
+We will offer a series of workshops on Time and Stress Management, Procrastination and the Myth of Perfection, and Managing the World As It Is.
+These workshops will be offered every Wednesday at 3:30pm beginning on September 30, 2015.
 For the full schedule click here.
-For information about our complete Academic Support Services, including workshops and individual sessions please click here.

 Stress Reduction Groups

 In a stress reduction group students meet together with a counselor to address personal issues and concerns.
 Students learn to support each other through personal discussion and interaction.
 They give each other feedback and assist each other by sharing personal experience.
 Most of the learning in support groups occurs by what students share.
 The role of the group facilitator is to assist in the discussion by creating a safe and supportive environment, providing feedback, and facilitating interaction.
 Support groups are 60-90 minutes per session and meet once a week usually from 8 to 10 weeks.
 Support groups require that the facilitator meet with the students prior to its beginning.
 Once the group members are chosen, some support groups will not accept new members, other groups are open and accept new members weekly.

 Come sit, relax and de-stress every Monday at 12:15 pm beginning September 28th.